olix20/Forum_analysis_with_Hadoop/README.md

 Instructions on setting up the VM are [here](https://www.udacity.com/wiki/ud617#!#setting-up-the-vm-datasets) If you're new to Hadoop you can get a headstart from [here](https://www.udacity.com/wiki/ud617)

+### Use Cases

+- Inner join of forum nodes and user data
+- Finding top N tags used in questions
+- Finding correlation between question length and average of answer lengths
+- Most popular time of day to post on the forum, per user
+- Identifying cliques of students who participate in a discussion thread

 ### Shell Commands